FermiHDI/network-traffic-generator-lab/README.md

 © COPYRIGHT 2024 FERMIHDI LIMITED <br />

 ## Right To Use
-Limited right to use and to change the docker-compose.yml as needed for internal use in testing and devlopment.
+Limited right to use and to change the docker-compose.yml as needed for internal use in testing and development.

 USE AT YOUR OWN RISK.